How do snakes find enough food to eat in harsh habitats?

-Lizards, like frogs and birds, will make their homes in burrows in deserts, making it easy for snakes to access them and their nests.
+Like frogs and birds, Lizards will make their homes in burrows in deserts, making it easy for snakes to access them and their nests.

 The orange-naped snake, also called moon snake, is a specialized hunter of lizards and skinks native to Australian deserts.

 They are venomous but not generally thought to be dangerous to humans.

 They are named orange-naped because of a bright orange patch underneath their chins.